gatoWololo/PersonalWebsite/content/_index.md

 ## Work

-A doctoral program gives me the freedom to work on fun and challenging engineering questions without worrying about business concerns. **I enjoy building software systems with an large emphasis on sound software engineering practices, cool programming languages, and practicality.**
+A doctoral program gives me the freedom to work on fun and challenging engineering questions without worrying about business concerns, and the freedom to try out crazier ideas! **I enjoy building software systems with large emphasis on sound software engineering practices, cool programming languages, and practicality.**

 I view [Rust](https://www.rust-lang.org/) as a great step in the right direction.
-I am lucky enough to work with Rust for our already cool research projects!
+I am lucky enough to implement our research projects in Rust!
 What more could I ask for in a job?

 I plan to graduate Summer 2021.
 I am looking for systems research engineer or interesting Rust software engineering jobs!

 ## Research Interests

-My research focuses on all matters related to **systems programming**: How can we make systems programming easier in terms of productivity, security, and correctness?
+I seek to answer the question "How can we improve software systems in terms of programmer productivity, maintainability, correctness, and security?"

-My research interests lie somewhere in the intersection of **systems programming, parallelism and concurrency, operating systems, software engineering, compilers, and programming languages.**
+My research interests lie somewhere in the intersection of **systems programming, operating systems, software engineering, and programming languages.**

 You can find my publication history at [Google Scholar](https://scholar.google.com/citations?user=pcpWVZwAAAAJ&hl=en)

-There is too many cool things out there...
-I am also interested in virtualization, containers, kernel development, GPUs, computer architecture, programming tools, and type-level programming.
+I like way too many things so I am also highly interested in parallelism and concurrency, virtualization, containerization, compilers, kernel development, GPUs, computer architecture, programming tools, and type-level programming.

 ## Teaching